 - Snack: hummus with veggie sticks

-- Breakfast: grain-free oatmeal
+- Breakfast: gluten-free oatmeal

 - Lunch: burrito bowl with ground beef, lettuce, tomato, guacamole and onions